-1st MTPJ Fusion Surgery Recovery Time
+1st MTPJ Fusion Surgery Recovery Time Overview:

 - Incision site healing can be 2-3 weeks, pain for 6-8wks!We believe in performing a robust fixation where you only need the surgery performed once.

 1st MTPJ fusion surgery details: